rsethi21/genericInteractionNetwork/README.md

   - dynamic graphing module
   - complete statistics and modify modules
   - logging and documentation (including code comments)
+  - machine learning to predict outcomes (Ca2+ levels, phagocytosis, etc.) based on an input of key signalling state
+    - perhaps the type of stimuli could be inputs?
 - Goals:
   - Once fitted examine:
     - dynamics in steady state and stress